 Our previous lists of magazines that welcome submissions from new and previously unpublished writers (see here and here) have both received a huge amount of positive feedback.
-So, by popular demand, here are 15 more literary magazines that are happy to hear from writers who may not had their work published before.
+So, by popular demand, here are 15 more literary magazines that are happy to hear from writers who may not have had their work published before.

 Before you rush to start sending your latest story to every magazine on the list, Eva Langston from Carve Magazine has some excellent advice to help you avoid the mistakes writers most commonly make when submitting their work for publication.
-Also check out this step-by-step guide to submitting your work from the editorial team at Neon.
+Also, check out this step-by-step guide to submitting your work from the editorial team at Neon.

 1. The City Quill

 is a new literary magazine exclusively for previously unpublished writers (they won’t hold school newspapers or personal blogs against you but you shouldn’t submit your work to The City Quill if you ever had a journal, anthology or magazine).
 Fiction writers may submit up to two stories of 2500 words each, and non-fiction and poetry are also accepted.
 You don’t need to pay a submission fee but, for a small charge, you can have your work read and critiqued by a City Quill editor within two weeks.